snek-at/jaen/README.md

 #### Troubleshooting

+- You have to use yarn instead of npm.
+If you decide to use npm you might run into errors.

 If you encounter any other issues getting this template to work we ask you to [report it](https://github.com/snek-at/jaen/issues) so that we can improve the documentation.

 #### Editing